 How Many Wireless Deer Fence Posts Do I Need For My Yard And Garden?

-Positioning Wireless Deer Fence Deer Repellent Posts For best results, place posts:
+Positioning Wireless Deer Fence posts For best results, place posts:

 1. On deer paths into the area.
 If you know where the deer are coming in, try to intercept them on their way into the area away from your flowers and garden.